 Culture Unstained is a research, engagement and campaigning organisation which aims to end fossil fuel sponsorship of culture.
-We are a not-for-profit workers’ co-operative founded in October 2016 by Chris Garrard and Jess Worth.
-Culture Unstained is a member of the Art Not Oil coalition and part of the growing international movement for #FossilFreeCulture.
+We are a not-for-profit workers’ co-operative, founded in October 2016 by Chris Garrard and Jess Worth.
+Culture Unstained is a member of the Art Not Oil coalition and part of the international movement for #FossilFreeCulture.

 Work we have led on includes:

-- Mobilising highly respected cultural, scientific, academic and political figures to speak out in favour of ending oil sponsorship, such as Mark Rylance’s resignation from the Royal Shakespeare Company in protest at BP sponsorship, BP Portrait Award judge Gary Hume and former award winners’ call for the sponsorship to end, this 2018 formal complaint and 2021 open letter to the Science Museum supported by leading climate scientists and this letter to the new British Museum director, published in the Guardian.
+- Mobilising highly respected cultural, scientific, academic and political figures to speak out in favour of ending oil sponsorship, such as Mark Rylance’s resignation from the Royal Shakespeare Company in protest at BP sponsorship, BP Portrait Award judge Gary Hume and former award winners’ call for the sponsorship to end, this 2018 formal complaint and 2021 open letter to the Science Museum supported by leading climate scientists, and this letter and formal submission to the British Museum’s director and Board of Trustees.